-Big time, historically famous, post-graduate dental CE programs, particularly those focused on restorative dentistry, didn’t even have sleep apnea on their radar 10 years ago, blaming bruxism on 2nd molar interferences and insufficient canine guidance.
-Now evaluation of the airway is a primary focus and of greatest concern when treatment planning worn dentition cases and complex care.
+Big-time, historically famous, post-graduate dental CE programs, particularly those focused on restorative dentistry, didn’t even have sleep apnea on their radar 10 years ago, blaming bruxism on 2nd molar interferences and insufficient canine guidance.
+Now evaluation of the airway is a primary focus and of greatest concern when management planning worn dentition cases and complex care.

 Ten years ago there was 1 University-based mini-residency in Dental Sleep Medicine.
 Now there are 5.

 And now with all of us and our staff concerned about creating aerosols, unknown new standards, and costly infection control, and some patients being scared to return to the dentist, helping people with sleep apnea seems more appealing than ever!